In my experiences, most businesses don’t. But don’t fret, there’s an easier way.

 How is Imvelo going further to support customers?

-We are currently in the process of designing and building an online platform for environmental compliance, helping our customers with all of the interpretation and legal register building.
+We have designed ICOR (The Imvelo Compliance Obligations Register); an online platform for environmental compliance, helping our customers with all of the interpretation and legal register building.

-Once launched, clients will be able to download their most recent legal registers as PDFs.
-Currently, the updates of compliance is done every three months, with all updates being made manually.
-We are building a system that automates the changes and updates our clients.
-Watch this space for further details… 🙂
+Our clients are able to download their most recent legal registers as PDFs.
+Historically, the updates of compliance are done every three months, with all updates being made manually.
+We have built a system that automates the tracking of updates and changes on a monthly basis (still completed by a human), but allows clients to access the information via a portal and eliminating messy Word and/ or Excel documents.